We had a rather damp end to October in Norfolk but you know what that means? Lots of lovely rainbows.

 Before I set eyes on Oxburgh Hall, I was captivated by the church next door, which I saw from the road.

 My initial thought about St John the Evangelist was that it looked like a ruin but actually that’s not the case.
 Apparently, in 1948, its tower and spire collapsed into the south side of the nave.
 The nave was not rebuilt and remains gloriously open to the elements.

 The rest of the church does have a roof, although last November someone stole the lead from the chapel, which means “when it rains outside; it rains inside”, according to the sign.
 It’s distressing to see the water damage and the floor is lined with buckets to catch the drips (we left a donation to help the appeal to fund repairs).

 One of the things the church is famous for is its terracotta tombs.
 I didn’t know anything about them before we arrived so they were quite a surprise.

-To see what other people have been snapping for My Sunday Photo this week please click the camera below.
+To see what other people have submitted for My Sunday Photo this week, please click on the camera below.